-1.1.5.1 OutEdge Setting
+1.1.5.2 OutEdge Setting

 To help ease data capture in the SDR mode, the output data may be caused to transition on either the positive or the negative edge of the output data clock (DCLK).
 This is chosen with the OutEdge input (pin 4).
-A high on the OutEdge input pin causes the output data to transition on the rising edge of DCLK, while grounding this input causes the output to transition on the falling edge of DCLK.
+A high on the Out-Edge input causes the output data to transition on the rising edge of DCLK, while grounding this input causes the output to transition on the falling edge of DCLK.
 See Section 2.4.3.

-1.1.5.2 Double Data Rate
+1.1.5.3 Double Data Rate

 A choice of single data rate (SDR) or double data rate (DDR) output is offered.
 With single data rate the output clock (DCLK) frequency is the same as the data rate of the two output buses.
-With double data rate the DCLK frequency is half the data rate and data is sent to the outputs on both edges of DCLK.
-DDR clocking is enabled in Normal Control mode by allowing pin 4 to float.
+With double data rate the DCLK frequency is half the data rate and data is sent to the outputs on both input clock edges.
+DDR clocking is enabled by allowing pin 4 to float.